Application icon

 Exchange

 The Exchange function swaps the contents of two selected fields.
-This is the only function which does not use the list of fields at the top of the window.
+This function does not use the list of fields at the top of the window.

 Back to top of page